nickyhajal/world-domination-summit/_content/foundation.md

 We do this by providing what we call “Scholarships For Real Life.”
 The goal of these scholarships is to empower individuals to pursue their dreams and impact their community.

 Have a crazy project you want to bring to life?
 Want to take a trip around the earth and share what you learned with the world?
-Trying to building something that’s a bit out of your reach?
+Trying to build something that’s a bit out of your reach?
 Whatever it is, the WDS Foundation can help fund it.
-We look for inspiring projects that’ll make you and the world a better place.
+We look for inspiring projects that will improve your life *and* make the world a better place.

 <a name="#eligibility"></a>